kanak2207/Stone-Paper-Scissor-Game-/README.md

 * No mouse or keyboard required
 * Hover your fingertip over buttons to select
-* One-second hold confirmation system
+* Hold for ~1 second to confirm actions

 ### 👋 Real-Time Hand Tracking